What Are the Queen's Corgis Called? All About Elizabeth II's Dogs

 • Dookie (b.
 1933) was a gift from the future George VI to his daughters Elizabeth and Margaret.
 He was bred at Rozavel Kennel by Thelma Gray, and his original name was Rozavel Golden Eagle.
 His royal attitude brought him the nickname "the Duke", which eventually became "Dookie".
 Dookie was chosen among three Corgis because of his longer tail.

 • Jane (?-1944) was chosen to be Dookie's breeding partner, but he didn't pay her much attention.
-She was Elizabeth and Margaret's companion in wartime.
+She was Elizabeth and Margaret's companion in wartime, providing comfort during challenging times.

 • Carol and Crackers (c.
 1950) were Jane's offspring.
-Crackers belonged to the Queen Mother.
+Crackers belonged to the Queen Mother, adding to the royal household's canine family.

 • Susan (1944-1959) was given to Elizabeth on her 18th birthday, and she became the ancestor for the rest of her Corgis.
 She accompanied the Queen on her honeymoon and other trips, and she famously bit the royal clock winder and a policeman, among others.
-The Queen wrote Susan's memorial personally.
+The Queen wrote Susan's memorial personally, showcasing her deep affection for her.

 • Sugar (1949-1965) was Susan's offspring.
 She was among the royal children's nursery pets, and she appeared in the cover of Australian Women's Weekly in 1959.